Single-particle versus many-body phase coherence in an interacting Fermi gas

+and presented in Fig.\ref{Fig_steps}, is independent of $N$ for $U<0$ and decreasing with $N$ for $U>0$.
+We note that the property clearly emerges already at small $N$, providing a further evidence that ring geometries are well suited for minimizing finite size effects \cite{fisher1972scaling}.

-\paragraph*{\bf{Conclusions.}} In this work, we demonstrated how the interplay between the particle's phase coherence and the many-body quantum phase coherence of an interacting Fermi gas can be probed with a single protocol: a ring-shaped degenerate gas co-expands with a second free Fermi gas providing the reference for the phase.
-Despite the logic of the protocol is identical to the one applied to bosonic rings, the results are markedly different from the bosonic case.
-We described the ring-shaped gas through the Hubbard model with the local interaction $U$ ranging from positive to negative values.
-We analysed the density-density correlators.
-Such quantity can be accessed, for example, in cold atoms quantum technology through state of the art processing of the particles density expansion dynamics.
-In particular, we note that also continuous ring-shape (no lattice) degenerate gases can be accessed by our theory in the dilute lattice limit (see Supplementary material).
-For our protocol, we demonstrated that particle's phase information emerges in the intermediate times interference of the expansion; the many-body phase coherence can be tracked at longer times.
+\paragraph*{{Conclusions.}} In this work, we demonstrated how the interplay between the single-particle's phase coherence and the many-body phase coherence of an interacting Fermi gas can be probed with a single protocol inspired by heterodyne phase detection schemes employed in cold atoms laboratories.
+We described the ring-trapped gas through the Hubbard model with the local interaction $U$ ranging from positive to negative values.
+We analysed the dynamics of the density-density correlators.
+They can be accessed, for example, in cold atoms experiments through state-of-the-art processing of the particles expansion.
+We note that also continuous (no lattice) ring-shaped degenerate gases can be accessed by our theory in the dilute lattice limit \cite{SupplMaterial}.
+For our protocol, {\it we demonstrated that particle's phase information emerges in the intermediate times interference of the expansion; the many-body phase coherence can be tracked at longer times}.

+For Fermi systems the effective magnetic flux imparts the phase winding on a broad momentum distribution.
+We have shown that the relevant information of the phase of fermionic particles can be traced in the response of the orbitals.
+This analysis can be carried out in our protocol by suitably extrapolating the ring-center correlations from the total correlations (see Fig.\ref{Full_Interference}).
+As remarkable spin-off of our analysis on the single orbital interference, we note that our results grants the access to the number of particles $N_{\uparrow} (N_{\downarrow}$).
+Our prescription is that the number of dislocations obtained in our interferogram Fig.\ref{Full_Interference}d is just $N_{\alpha}-1$ with $\alpha=\uparrow$ or $\downarrow$.

+The proposed protocol provides a step forward towards the realization of the full counting statistics for the system's particle density fluctuations \cite{belzig2007density,staudenmayer2008density}.